blabla1337/skf-flask/skf/markdown/knowledge_base/226-knowledge_base--File_upload_anti_virus_check--.md

 from "VirusTotal.com"

-This site provides a free service in which your file is given as input to numerous antivirus products and you receive back a detailed report with the evidences resulting from the scanning process
+This site provides a free service in which your file is given as input to numerous antivirus products and you receive back a detailed report with the evidence resulting from the scanning process